 When you really think about it, Weekend at Bernie's was pretty macabre.
 That corpse had to smell pretty rank by the end of the film.
 Richard and Larry aren't the first people to haul around a dead body, though.
 Here are some examples of famous grave robbers, real-life people who dug up the deceased.
-Some grave robbers did it for the money, some did it for the notoriety, and some, like Ed Gein, did it for fun.
+Some grave robbers did it for the money, some did it for the notoriety, and some, like Ed Gein, some did it for medical school, and some did it for fun.
 A few of them even got away with it, although you have to wonder if it was worth the trouble.

 These grave robbers really chose a tough profession, although it's one that dates back for centuries.
 Digging in itself is back breaking, and the highly questionable act is best completed in the dead of night.
 The smell is enough to turn stomachs.
 You have no guarantee of making much money off the job.
 Then there is the fact that exhuming corpses is frowned upon – if not considered a crime – in most circles.
 People caught grave robbing generally are not treated too kindly.